Introducing Social Media in Classroom – tips and tricks

 - Constant motivation

-If your class will have an Instagram account you can publish motivational thoughts and quotes, as well as information about deadlines and important announcements.
+If your class has an Instagram account you can publish motivational thoughts and quotes, as well as information about deadlines and important announcements.
 Inspirational content is one of the reasons many companies run their Instagram accounts, so why not do the same with students?

 - Unlocking creativity